KHKANG36/Unscented-Kalman-Filter-Project/README.md

-## Extended kalman filter project for vehicle lidar & radar sensor fusion
+ ## Unscented kalman filter project for vehicle lidar & radar sensor fusion
 This is a project for Udacity Self-Driving Car Nanodegree program.
 In this project, I implemented a unscented kalman filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
 All codes are written with C++ and tested on the Udacity simulator

 ## Requirement